 I have since experimented and sometimes I just get a blank piece of paper and scribble random, continuous lines on it.
 Back and forth, round and round as quick as I can.
 So I've proven to myself that I can still make small, fast controlled movements even in the grip of the symptoms!
 Practicing signing my name, I found I could with mindful control, start to write the letters larger too.

-The proven, meditative aspect of coloring also works for me, in that it helps to get through some of my "off" period without the fear and anxiety stress responsew which often comes with the sometimes frightening loss of access to movement.
+The proven, meditative aspect of coloring also works for me, in that it helps to get through some of my "off" period without the fear and anxiety stress response which often comes with the sometimes frightening loss of access to movement.
 It thus helps to sever the vicious circle of physical pain <-> mental anguish.

 Then, still curious, I picked up my pens and coloring book when I had bad dyskinesia - that uncontrolled large scale movement which is one of the nastier side effects of PD drugs.
 What happened was so remarkable, I recorded it in the video below.

 The learning outcomes for People with Parkinson's?
-Experiment and play our way back to a better Quality of Life!
+Experiment and play our way back to a better quality of life!
 If we don't keep trying new things, we will never discover ourselves again.

 If you try coloring as therapy for Parkinson's, please do let us know if it works for you too.
 And if not, don't give up, keep curious and let us know what you discover about your own quantified self!